zyenai/whetstone/README.md

     ```
 Notes:
 ------
 This playbook configures [ufw](https://wiki.ubuntu.com/UncomplicatedFirewall) to block all incoming traffic.
-Two ufw profiles are included in 'files/ufw/applications.d', you may need to add your own.
+Two ufw profiles are included in `files/ufw/applications.d`.
+If you're not catching your shell, check ufw.

 Tools:
 -------